dlion/dryrun/_posts/2013-02-26-exam-project-0.md

 ---
-title: "Exam Project 0"
+title: Exam Project 0
-description: "I'm very fascinated about the possibility to give sight to a machine so for my final high school exam I made a computer vision project..."
+description: I'm very fascinated about the possibility to give sight to a machine so for my final high school exam I made a computer vision project...
 tags:
-  - Past
-  - Programming
-  - ComputerVision
-  - OpenCV
+- learning
 cover: "/assets/images/covers/eyes.jpg"
 ---

 I'm very fascinated about the possibility to give sight to a machine so for my final high school exam I made a computer vision project...